elivz/FrontendStarterKit/README.md

 ## Specific Notes

-Most project-specific build configuration can be accomplished via the `gulpfile.js/config.js` file.
+Most project-specific build configuration can be accomplished in the `package.json` file.

 ### CSS